OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 To fetch the country code from an item representing a city, you need to follow two properties.
 First, follow [country (P17)](https://www.wikidata.org/wiki/Property:P17) to get to the item for the country in which this city is located, then follow [ISO 3166-1 alpha-2 code (P297)](https://www.wikidata.org/wiki/Property:P297) to get the two-letter code string.

-This is supported by the reconciliation interface, with a syntax inspired by [SPARQL property paths](https://www.w3.org/TR/sparql11-property-paths/): include the "country" column, and for "As Property" enter the sequence of property identifiers separated by slashes: "P17/P297".
+This is supported by the reconciliation interface, with a syntax inspired by [SPARQL property paths](https://www.w3.org/TR/sparql11-property-paths/): include the “country” column, and for <span class="menuItems">As Property</span> enter the sequence of property identifiers separated by slashes: “P17/P297.”

 This additional information can allow OpenRefine to disambiguate namesakes, at least to the country level.
-"Cambridge, US" is still ambiguous, so there will be multiple items with a perfect matching score, but "Oxford, GB" successfully disambiguates one particular city from other "Oxfords."
+“Cambridge, US” is still ambiguous, so there will be multiple items with a perfect matching score, but “Oxford, GB” successfully disambiguates one particular city from other “Oxfords.”

 The endpoint currently supports two property combinators: /, to concatenate two paths as above, and |, to compute the union of the values yielded by two paths.
 Concatenation / has precedence over disjunction |.
 The dot character . can be used to denote the empty path.
 For instance, the following property paths are equivalent:
 *   P17|P749/P17